Spironolactone: Spironolactone bodies

-Long-term administration of spironolactone gives the histologic characteristic of "spironolactone bodies" in the adrenal cortex.
-Spironolactone bodies are eosinophilic, round, concentrically laminated cytoplasmic inclusions surrounded by clear halos in preparations stained with hematoxylin and eosin.
+Long-term administration of spironolactone gives the histologic characteristic of "spironolactone bodies" in the adrenal cortex, which are eosinophilic, round, concentrically laminated cytoplasmic inclusions surrounded by clear halos in preparations stained with hematoxylin and eosin.

 Pregnancy and breastfeeding

-In the United States, spironolactone is considered pregnancy category C meaning that it is unclear if it is safe for use during pregnancy.
-It is able to cross the placenta.
-Likewise, it has been found to be present in the breast milk of lactating mothers and, while the effects of spironolactone or its metabolites have not been extensively studied in breastfeeding infants, it is generally recommended that women also not take the medication while nursing.
-However, only very small amounts of spironolactone and its metabolite canrenone enter breast milk, and the amount received by an infant during breastfeeding (<0.5% of the mother's dose) is considered to be insignificant.
+Spironolactone can cross the placenta.
+It has been found in the breast milk of lactating mothers, but only very small amounts of spironolactone and its metabolite canrenone enter breast milk, and the amount received by an infant during breastfeeding (<0.5% of the mother's dose) is considered to be insignificant.

 A study found that spironolactone was not associated with teratogenicity in the offspring of rats.
 Because it is an antiandrogen, however, spironolactone could theoretically have the potential to cause feminization of male fetuses at sufficient doses.
 In accordance, a subsequent study found that partial feminization of the genitalia occurred in the male offspring of rats that received doses of spironolactone that were five times higher than those normally used in humans (200 mg/kg per day).
 Another study found permanent, dose-related reproductive tract abnormalities rat offspring of both sexes at lower doses (50 to 100 mg/kg per day).